GeospatialPython/pyshp/README.md

 # Advanced Use

+## Common Errors and Fixes

+Below we list some commonly encountered errors and ways to fix them.

+### Warnings and Logging

+By default, PyShp chooses to be transparent and provide the user with logging information and warnings about non-critical issues when reading or writing shapefiles.
+This behavior is controlled by the module constant `VERBOSE` (which defaults to True).
+If you would rather suppress this information, you can simply set this to False:

+	>>> shapefile.VERBOSE = False

+All logging happens under the namespace `shapefile`.
+So another way to suppress all PyShp warnings would be to alter the logging behavior for that namespace:

+	>>> import logging
+	>>> logging.getLogger('shapefile').setLevel(logging.ERROR)

-## Shapefile Language and Character Encoding
+### Shapefile Encoding Errors

 PyShp supports reading and writing shapefiles in any language or character encoding, and provides several options for decoding and encoding text.
 Most shapefiles are written in UTF-8 encoding, PyShp's default encoding, so in most cases you don't have to specify the encoding.
+If you encounter an encoding error when reading a shapefile, this means the shapefile was likely written in a non-utf8 encoding.
+For instance, when working with English language shapefiles, a common reason for encoding errors is that the shapefile was written in Latin-1 encoding.
-For reading shapefiles in any other encoding, such as Latin-1, just supply the encoding option when creating the Reader class.
+For reading shapefiles in any non-utf8 encoding, such as Latin-1, just supply the encoding option when creating the Reader class.